theorlbooth/Project_1/README.md

 ## Approach

-The two main off-spec features I wanted to incoorporate were to have the 'aliens' moving in opposite directions and not just moving as a block, and to have a multilevel game, potentially with a boss at the end.
-I decided to leave the grid in place rather than to hide it in order to give the game a bit more of a retro feel to it, removing it only for the last level so as to give the 'boss' more definition.
+The two main off-spec features I wanted to incorporate were (a) to have the 'aliens' moving in opposite directions and not just moving as a block, and (b) to have a multilevel game, potentially with a boss at the end.
+I decided to leave the grid in place rather than hide it which gave the game a bit more of a retro aesthetic, removing it only for the last level so as to give the 'boss' more definition.

 ### Wireframes